odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile36.png
    :align: center

-If you claim a vendor bill the status changes from draft to cancel automatically, considering this as best practice, all the Claim documents should be cancelled as they won’t be valid for your accounting records.
+If you claim a vendor bill, the status changes from draft to cancel automatically.
+Considering this as best practice, all the Claim documents should be canceled as they won’t be valid for your accounting records.

 Financial Reports